nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `find` command is implemented via the `FindCommand`, `FindCommandParser` and `NameContainsKeywordsPredicate` classes.

 The `FindCommandParser` class implements the `Parser` interface and the `FindCommandParser#parse()` method is responsible for parsing the user input to retrieve the `args` String which represents the keywords to search the modules by. <br>
-When the `FindCommandParser#parse()` method is called,

-- The `args` String is converted into two arrays of String(s) called `nameKeywords` and `optionalFilter`.
-- The `nameKeywords` array consists of the keywords to search the modules with and the `optionalFilter` array consists of specific components of the module to search for the keywords.
-- A new `NameContainsKeywordsPredicate` object is created by passing in the arrays `nameKeywords` and `optionalFilter` as arguments.
+The `FindCommandParser` checks for any invalid input before creating a new `NameContainsKeywordsPredicate` object and passing in `args` as an array.
-- A `FindCommand` object is returned with the `NameContainsKeywordsPredicate` object as its argument.
+The `FindCommandParser#parse()` method then parses the user input and returns a `FindCommand` object containing the `NameContainsKeywordsPredicate` object.

 The `NameContainsKeywordsPredicate` class implements the `Predicate` interface and the `NameContainsKeywordsPredicate#test()` method is responsible for checking if the given module contains any of the valid keywords. <br>
-It contains the non-null `keywords` and `optionalFilter` fields, which is used to find the appropriate modules in the `NameContainsKeywordsPredicate#test()` method. <br>
+It contains the non-null `keywords` fields, which is used to find the appropriate modules in the `NameContainsKeywordsPredicate#test()` method. <br>
-When the `NameContainsKeywordsPredicate#test()` method is called, it takes in a `Module` and returns a boolean depending on whether the keyword is found inside the `module`.
+When the `NameContainsKeywordsPredicate#test()` method is called, it takes in a `Module` and returns a boolean depending on whether the keyword is found inside the `Module`.

 The `FindCommand` class extends the `Command` class and implements the `FindCommand#execute()` method which handles the main logic of the class. <br>
 It contains the non-null `predicate` field. <br>